-- Wholegrain cereals have plenty of vitamin B and fibre. - Fruit and vegetables contain vitamin C and folate. - Dairy foods are a great source of calcium. - Red meats are rich in iron and zinc. - Fish is an excellent source of omega 3 fats. - Nuts and vegetable oils contain essential fatty acids and vitamin E.
+- Wholegrain cereals have plenty of vitamin B and fibre. - Fruit and vegetables contain vitamin C and folate - Dairy foods are a great source of calcium. - Red meats are rich in iron and zinc. - Fish is an excellent source of omega-3 fats. - Nuts and vegetable oils contain essential fatty acids and vitamin E.

-For more specific information about food types and quantities, refer to Healthy eating for adults - eat well for health and wellbeing website.
+For more specific information about food types and quantities, refer to the Eat For Health website at www.eatforhealth.gov.au.